melee-matchups/melee-matchups.github.io/rambles/how_to_play_keepout.md

 Defensive dash dancing with alot of opportunities to wall them out with delayed aerials and D-Tilt, can mix up with poke-ing with D-Tilt if they don't want to play

+need to hold your ground more (stop getting pushed to corner)
 <style>*, body, html{
 	--text-color-fg: #AAAAAA;
 	--text-color-bg: #111111;